wccalvin/blog/content/about/index.md

 I started to teach myself to code with [Perl](https://www.perl.org/) around 2013.
 The first book I used to teach myself to code was the [Llama book](https://www.oreilly.com/library/view/learning-perl-5th/9780596520106/).
-After a while I started learning [python](https://www.python.org/), started building some useful things with it.
+After a while, I started learning [python](https://www.python.org/), building some useful things with it.

-I spend most of my time writing Python, JS and SQL at my job.
+I spend most of my time writing Python, JS, and SQL at my job.